nschlimm/bashgitclient/README.md

 * jump around quickly your favorite GIT repo locations
 * change between projects and branches instantly

-## Installation
+## Getting started

+- Just download the scripts
+- configure your `supergithome` variable in git.sh, e.g. `supergithome=~/workspaces/personal/bashgitclient`
+- configure your workspace details in `.sgitcofig`
-Just download the scripts and start on the command line by typing `. git.sh` You should adopt the configuration in `.sgitconfig` as required.
-Its self explaining.
+- start on the command line by typing `. git.sh`

 ## Menu Demo